jx-wang-s-group/ppnn/README.md

 * `Bv`: contains source code for parameterizing different boundary conditions, as disscussed in the first section in the supplementary informantion.

 * `baselines`: source code for the baseline methods including FNO, PINN and DeepONet
+*
+## Problems
+If you find any bugs in the code or have trouble in running PPNN, you are very welcome to [create an issue](https://github.com/jx-wang-s-group/ppnn/issues) in this repository.

 ## Citation
 If you find our work relevant to your research, please cite: